What We're Watching

 Virginia’s regularly scheduled legislative session is January 12, 2022 – March 12, 2022.
 This is considered a long session (even years session is 60 days, odd years session is 30 days) and will in part focus on a new state budget.
 Catalyst is refining our priorities for this session, but are planning on bringing forward these changes—

-- Support Dental Hygienists in Remote Settings: Catalyst has partnered with the Virginia Dental Association and Virginia Dental Hygienists’ Association to draft new code language that clarifies the role and scope of remote supervision dental hygienists.
+Catalyst is partnering with the Virginia Dental Association and Virginia Dental Hygienists’ Association to draft new code language that clarifies the role of remote supervision dental hygienists.
 The updated language will clarify questions about teledentistry, liability, and follow-up appointments.
 This new language will be submitted to be codified.